✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 SleekView for Reviewer Plugin: comparison reviews as tables

 Reviewer Plugin (CodeCanyon classic) stores reviews and templates in its own custom tables.
-SleekView reads those tables directly and pivots criteria, scores, and template assignments into one filterable view.
+SleekView reads those tables directly and pivots criteria, scores, and template assignments into one filterable corpus view.

 ♾️ Lifetime License available